Thomas09022006/CodeAlpha_CarPricePrediction/Readme.md

-# 🚗 Car Price Prediction - CodeAlpha Internship
+# 🚗 Car Price Prediction using Machine Learning

-## 📌 Project Overview
+## 📌 Internship Project - CodeAlpha

+This project is developed as part of the **CodeAlpha Data Science Internship**.
-This project predicts the **selling price of cars** using Machine Learning techniques.
+It predicts the **selling price of used cars** using Machine Learning techniques.
-It was developed as part of the **CodeAlpha Data Science Internship**.

-The model analyzes various car features such as fuel type, transmission, kilometers driven, and car age to estimate the price.

 ---

 ## 🎯 Objective

-* Build a regression model to predict car prices
+* Predict car prices based on features like:

-* Perform data preprocessing and feature engineering
+  * Year
+  * Present Price
+  * Kilometers Driven
+  * Fuel Type
+  * Transmission
+* Apply regression algorithms for prediction
 * Evaluate model performance
-* Visualize insights from data

 ---

 ## 📊 Dataset

-The dataset contains information about used cars, including:
+The dataset contains details of used cars including:

+* Car_Name
-* Year of purchase
+* Year
+* Selling_Price
-* Present price
+* Present_Price
-* Kilometers driven
+* Kms_Driven
-* Fuel type
+* Fuel_Type
-* Seller type
+* Seller_Type
 * Transmission
-* Number of previous owners
+* Owner

 ---